How To Make Easy Elmo Cookies + Video

 These Elmo cookies could very well be the cutest things I have ever made.
-I am so happy with them, and I put together this post (and a video) to show I did it).
+I am so happy with them, and I put together this post (and a video) to show how easy these Sesame Street cookies are.

 Not are they cutest cookies, but they very well could be the easiest cookies I have ever made.